-Long rains in the Winter, Short rains in the Summer
+Long rains in the winter, short rains in the summer

-- Best time to travelWatch giant Nile crocodiles sunning themselves on the banks of the Grumeti River; birdlife is at its best with breeding plumage; vast wildebeest herds drop their young in the Serengeti; large flocks of pink flamingoes on the shores of Lake Manyara.
+- Best time to travelWatch giant Nile crocodiles sunning themselves on the banks of the Grumeti River; birdlife is at its best with breeding plumage; vast wildebeest herds drop their young in the Serengeti; large flocks of pink flamingos on the shores of Lake Manyara.

 - Guest SafetyIt is advised you check with your tour operator or hotel concierge - they will know if there are any potentially unsafe areas along your travel route.
 It is wise to avoid deserted areas, particularly at night.

 - WildlifeAnimals range from several antelope species, elephants and buffaloes to predators like lion, cheetah, leopard, wild dog and hyena.